nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 the priority status and deadline of the second task in the displayed task list

 ### Clearing the task list
-Clears the entire task list.
+Clears all tasks currently in the stored task list.

 Format: `t clear`
-* Clears all tasks currently in the task list.

-Example:
-`t clear` clears all tasks currently in the task list.

 --------------------------------------------------------------------------------------------------------------------